pippinbarr/cart263-2020/slides/activity-pixel-painter/activity-pixel-painter.md

 ## 7. Reverting the pixel color

-We want the pixel to change back to black, so define a function called `resetPixel()` that takes a parameter called `pixel`.
+We want the pixel to change Back to Black, so define a function called `resetPixel` that takes a parameter called `pixel`.
 It should:

-1. Set the background color of the provided `pixel` parameter back to black.
+1. Set the background color of the provided `pixel` parameter to black.

-Add a `setTimeout()` function to the end of your `paint()` function that calls the `resetPixel` function after a delay of `1000` milliseconds.
-After the delay parameter, add `pixel` as the third parameter so that the correct pixel to reset is passed to `resetPixel()`
+To call this function after a delay, add a `setTimeout()` function to the end of your `paint()` function that calls the `resetPixel` function after a delay of `1000` milliseconds.
+It should have three parameters:
+  1. The function to call (`resetPixel`)
+  2. The length of delay (try `1000` or larger)
+  3. The pixel to reset (`pixel`, the pixel that was just set to white)

 After this step, you should have a working paint program!
 Enjoy!